jdferreira/data-processing-book/en/modules/module3.md

     - containing the aminoacid sequences for each enzyme

 ## Steps:

 1. Go to <http://www.uniprot.org/uniprot/P12345.fasta> and study the FASTA format.
-Try to change the identifier in the link from `P12345` to another one.
+Change the identifier in the link from `P12345` to another one and study its content and how it is different from the previous one.

 2. In a Python file named `module3.py`, create a function called `get_sequence` that takes as input the ID of a protein and returns its aminoacid sequence.
 This function: